Teagum/chainsaddiction/docs/source/c-api/pois-hmm.rst

 .. function:: void PoisHmm_LogLikelihood (PoisHmm *const restrict this)

-    Compute the logarithm of the likelihood of the HMM pointed to by :var:`this`.
+    Compute the logarithm of the data likelihood under the HMM.

 .. function:: void PoisHmm_LogCondStateProbs (PoisHmm *const restrict this)

-    Compute the logarithm of the conditional state probabilities ``n``
+    Compute the logarithm of the conditional state probabilities.

 Utilities